VA Loan Guide: Eligibility, Best Lenders and How to Apply

 • You don’t have the income to qualify on your own.
 If you apply with other eligible military or non-military borrowers, they can help you qualify with their income.

 • You have too much debt to qualify on your own right now.
-Lenders prefer a 41% debt-to-income (DTI) ratio or lower, although they sometimes make exceptions.
-All your debt counts toward this ratio (including student loan payments).
+VA lenders prefer a 41% debt-to-income (DTI) ratio or lower, although they sometimes make exceptions.
+All of your debt counts toward this ratio (including student loan payments).
 If you apply with another eligible military borrower with less debt and/or a higher income, that could bring down your DTI ratio.

-• Your VA entitlement is used on another home.
+• Your VA entitlement is in use on another home.
 If your current home has a VA loan and you need to buy a new home before selling it, your entitlement will be reduced or eliminated.
-If you have a partial entitlement, borrowing with another military borrower who has a full entitlement will ensure more of the home loan is guaranteed by the VA.
+If you have partial entitlement, borrowing with another military borrower who has a full entitlement will ensure more of the home loan is guaranteed by the VA.

 • You want to purchase a multifamily home with more than four units.
 With military VA loan co-borrowers, you can buy a four-unit property with one family unit for each military participant and one business unit.
 For example, two military borrowers could purchase a six-unit property with one business unit.

-You’ll need to obtain your certificate of eligibility (COE) through the VA.
+All military-affiliated co-borrowers need to request a certificate of eligibility (COE) from the VA.
 This document confirms to lenders that you qualify for this home loan benefit.

-If you’ve never used your home loan benefit or your previous VA loan has been paid in full, you have your full entitlement.
-Your COE will list your entitlement.
+If you’ve never used your VA home loan benefit or your previous VA loan has been paid in full, you have your full entitlement.
+Your COE will list your exact entitlement amount.

 ProsCons

-You can buy a more expensive home than you could on your own since the income of all borrowers is considered.
+Buying power.
+You can buy a more expensive home than you could on your own, as the income of all borrowers is considered.

-You'll only pay lender fees worth 1% of your loan amount.
+Low fees.
+You'll pay lender fees worth only 1% of your loan amount.

-You could pay a VA funding fee worth as much as 3.6% of your loan amount.
+Funding fees.
+You could pay a VA funding fee worth as much as 3.3% of your loan amount.

-You may have to make a down payment if your co-borrower is non-military or a service member or veteran who isn't using their entitlement.
+Down payment.
+You may have to make a down payment if your co-borrower is nonmilitary, or a service member or veteran who isn't using their entitlement.

-You may tie up your entitlement, making it harder to purchase another property using VA benefits in the future.
+VA benefit use.
+You may tie up your VA entitlement, making it harder to purchase another property using VA benefits in the future.

-Yes, couples who are unmarried can apply for a joint VA loan.
+Yes, couples who are unmarried can apply for a joint VA loan (in fact, in most cases, the VA considers a married couple to be one borrower).
 The military status of both partners will affect whether the VA will back both borrowers’ portion of the loan and if a lender will require a down payment.

 The loan limit rules are the same for both joint and traditional VA loans.
 Those with full entitlement have no loan limits, while those with a partial entitlement will have loan limits applied.
 In this case, a borrower’s limit is based on local conforming loan limits and equates to 25% of the limit, minus the share of entitlement already used.